 Gyllenhaal excels in his natural talent to portray a haunting, monstrous personality that won’t let you look at him the same way again.
 Louis Bloom is one of the most memorable characters you’ll watch for years, earning Nightcrawler a rightful place in our top three thrillers here at Boss Hunting.

-This movie is definitely not for the faint of heart, we don't recommend watching this on a rainy Sunday while you're hungover feeling sorry for yourself.
-This is a heavy film and one where Gyllenhaal isn't actually front and centre the entire time.
+One of the Jake Gyllenhaal movies that’s not for the faint of heart, we don’t recommend watching this on a rainy Sunday while you’re hungover feeling sorry for yourself.
+This is a heavy film and one where Gyllenhaal isn’t actually front and centre the entire time.
 Alongside Hugh Jackman and Terrance Howard, Gyllenhaal plays Detective Loki, a police officer tasked with investigating the disappearance of two kidnapped young girls.

 One of our favourite films of all time, this extremely gritty, thought-provoking piece of dark cinema really invites the audience to unravel the clues as they present themselves on their own accord.
 The moral ambiguity on both Jackman and Gyllenhaal’s side of the ordeal force you empathise with their choices, and consider what your own would be in such a situation.